4.2.9. Application Properties

 persistence.xmlfiles of the application components, the whole data model of your application will include also entities defined in the components.

-+for a property, its value will be obtained only from the current project.
++for an additive property, its value will be obtained only from the current project.
 It can be useful if you don’t want to inherit some configuration from components, for example, when you define a menu structure.